Skip to main content

 What is NUPL and how do I use it for trading?

 NUPL (Net Unrealized Profit/Loss) measures the aggregate paper profits or losses of all Bitcoin holders relative to market cap.
 When NUPL exceeds 0.75 (euphoria zone), it historically signals market tops.
 When NUPL falls below zero (capitulation), it has marked generational buying opportunities.
-Traders use NUPL to gauge whether to accumulate or distribute their holdings based on where we are in the market cycle.
+Traders use NUPL to gauge whether to accumulate or distribute their holdings based on market cycle positioning.

 Which on-chain analytics platform is best for beginners?

 Start with Glassnode's free tier or Bitcoin Magazine Pro for foundational metrics like NUPL and MVRV Z-Score.
 Both offer educational resources explaining each metric.
-CryptoQuant is excellent for exchange flow data.
-Once comfortable with basics, explore Nansen for wallet tracking or Dune for custom analysis.
+CryptoQuant excels at exchange flow data.
+Once comfortable with basics, add Arkham for wallet tracking and Dune for custom analysis.

 Can on-chain analysis predict exact market tops and bottoms?

 No on-chain metric can predict exact tops or bottoms.
 What they can do is identify high-probability zones where reversals have historically occurred.
-For example, NUPL entering euphoria (>0.75) doesn't mean sell immediately-it means start de-risking because historically, major corrections have followed this zone.
+For example, NUPL entering euphoria (>0.75) doesn't mean sell immediately-it means start de-risking because major corrections have historically followed.
 Use metrics for risk management, not precise timing.

 How do Bitcoin ETFs affect on-chain analysis accuracy?

 The launch of spot Bitcoin ETFs in 2024 changed on-chain dynamics significantly.
-ETF holdings represent a new form of "cold storage" that doesn't appear in traditional on-chain metrics.
-This means some supply metrics may understate actual accumulation.
-Analysts now recommend combining traditional on-chain metrics with ETF flow data for a complete picture.
+ETF holdings represent a new form of "cold storage" that doesn't appear in traditional exchange reserve metrics.
+With ETF AUM now exceeding $134 billion, analysts must combine traditional on-chain metrics with daily ETF flow data (available from sources like SoSoValue) for a complete picture.

 What's the difference between NUPL and MVRV?